antonlevashov/capstone_project/capstone_proposal_template_2.md

 BSON, short for Binary JSON, is a binary-encoded serialization of JSON-like docments, used with MongoDB.
 There is more than 15 million images in total at 180x180 resolution.

 Apparently the number of training examples (images) per class (category) varies a lot in the training set, from over 80000 in the classes with most training examples to just 12 in the class with the least.
-So we can assume that the testing set has a different distribution and a class with just a few images in the training set can have thousands of images in the test set.
+So we can assume that the testing set has a different distribution and a class with just a few images in the training set can have thousands of images in the test set - imbalance problem is present.

 Also someone noticed that product id values have strong relation to category_id.
 There's the histogram of top 10 frequent items by product id (X-axis label 0.5 means product id 5,000,000, 2.0 is 20,000,000, etc) https://www.kaggle.com/c/cdiscount-image-classification-challenge/discussion/41650

 File Descriptions: